BITSS-OPA/opa-deworming/readme.md

 | Jiayu Shi                    | –                 | –                             | –                                    | S             | –                        | –                           | –           | –              |

-*Note*: For multiperson tasks, credit is assing with E for equal credit, L and CL for leading and Co-leading, and S for surpporting.
+*Note*: For multiperson tasks, credit is assing with E for equal credit, L and CL for leading and Co-leading, and S for supporting.

 This list of contributors to this repository (also available at [this page](https://github.com/BITSS-OPA/opa-deworming/graphs/contributors))